CybersShell/backy/docs/content/config/commands.md

 - using escaped values `$VAR` or `${VAR}`

-For now the variables have to be defined in an `.env` file in the same directory as the config file.
+For now, the variables have to be defined in an `.env` file in the same directory as the config file.

 If using it with host specified, the SSH server has to be configured to accept those env variables.